 From Manila, Philippines

 One of Siem Reap’s admirable qualities is that it’s easily accessible from almost every other major city in the region.
 There are direct flights from Manila, with the cheapest direct flights provided by Cebu Pacific Air.
-Direct flight from Manila to Siem Reap takes about 2 hours.
+A direct flight from Manila to Siem Reap takes about 2 hours.

 From Kuala Lumpur, Malaysia

-For those who don’t mind a stop at Kuala Lumpur, then you may use AirAsia, whose prices are a great bargain, too.
+For those who don’t mind a stop at Kuala Lumpur, you may use AirAsia, whose prices are a great bargain.
 From KL, It takes about 2 hours and 5 minutes to reach Siem Reap International Airport.

 Siem Reap International Airport is about 7 km from the town center.
 Unless your hotel offers free airport transfers, here are the other options:

 - Prepaid taxis cost US$12; see the prepaid booth just outside the terminal.

 - Prepaid Tuktuk rides are also available for $9.

 QUICK TIP: Pick up your free Siem Reap Angkor Visitors Guide and the practical Siem Reap Pocket Guide from the airport or your hotel’s concierge.
 It contains helpful info on Siem Reap and the Angkor Archaeological Park, including recommended hotels, bars, restaurants, shops, and travel maps.